rjeli/rjeli.github.io/_posts/2020-03-24-nerf-experiments.md

 ---
 layout: post
-title: 'Lab Notes: Inverse Raytracing for Localization with NeRF'
+title: 'Lab Notes: Inverse raytracing for localization with NeRF'
 ---

 I was very impressed by this paper released a few days ago: [Representing Scenes as Neural Radiance Fields for View Synthesis][nerf], or NeRF for short.
 Check it out: